Giovanni Giolitti: Death and legacy

 Giolitti's ability to muster the votes in the Chamber for the reforms he deemed necessary established him as the undisputed political leader of Italy for over a decade.
 His program of reforms also made him the most significant Italian practitioner of European New Liberalism.
 Giolitti did not contribute theoretical works to this new intellectual current, but he put into practice several of the tenets of New Liberalism before some of the theorists of the intellectual current had shown awareness of them.

-Giolitti stands out as one of the major liberal reformers of late 19th- and early 20th-century Europe alongside the French Georges Clemenceau (Independent Radicals) and the British David Lloyd George (Liberal Party).
+Giolitti stood out as one of the major liberal reformers of late 19th- and early 20th-century Europe alongside the French Georges Clemenceau of the Independent Radicals and the British David Lloyd George of the Liberal Party.
 He was a staunch adherent of 19th-century elitist liberalism trying to navigate the new tide of mass politics.
 A lifelong bureaucrat aloof from the electorate, Giolitti introduced near universal male suffrage and tolerated labour strikes.
-Rather than reform the state as a concession to populism, he sought to accommodate the emancipatory groups, first in his pursuit of coalitions with socialist and Catholic movements, and at the end of his political life in a failed courtship with Italian Fascism.

-Antonio Giolitti, the post-war leftist politician, was his grandson.
+Rather than reform the state as a concession to populism, he sought to accommodate the emancipatory groups, first in his pursuit of coalitions with socialist and Catholic movements, and at the end of his political life in a failed courtship with Italian fascism.
+Antonio Giolitti, the post-war left-wing politician, was his grandson.